Craft written investment policy statement

-Ups and downs induce fewer white knuckles if you follow a strategy of matching a security to a specific cash need during a specific time frame, says Michelle Buonincontri, financial planner with Sensible Money in Scottsdale, Arizona.
+Ups and downs induce fewer white knuckles if you follow a strategy of matching a security to a specific cash need during a specific time frame, says Michelle Buonincontri, a financial planner in Anthem, Arizona.
 This applies especially to retirees who are taking distributions from their retirement accounts.

 If your cash needs are secured and not dependent on the market during a rolling period of say, 10 years, risk is reduced because retirement withdrawals are planned events.
 They don't require stocks be sold at market lows.